Our workshops bring out everyone's creative talent.

-Problem solving skills also greatly expanded for both artists.
+Both artists also noticed a great deal of growth in their skills at problem solving.
 They discovered techniques they could use to get “unstuck” when the piece that came to them was less than inspiring on first viewing.
 “It makes you realize that you can find inspiration from the most unlikely places.
 It was an interesting process to see that when one of us struggled on a piece the other’s response piece seemed to make a huge leap in artistic growth.
 Certainly not what either of us would have predicted would happen,” says Spencer.
-Along the way avenues for new work opened up for both artists and they each took opportunities to expand on pieces from the series.
+Along the way avenues for new work opened up for both artists and they each took opportunities to expand on several pieces created at various points in the series.